Q: Who chooses the president of the University of Colorado?

 Q: Who serves on the search committee?

 A: Regent Policy 3-C articulates the typical composition of a search committee, including at least two regents; one dean of a school, college, or library; four faculty who are members of the Faculty Senate, one representing each campus; two students, one undergraduate and one graduate; two staff; two alumni/ae; one member of the University of Colorado Foundation Board of Directors; and four community members.
-The policy notes that “the board may also appoint additional members if deemed appropriate.”
+The board named the Presidential Search Committee at its Nov.
+18, 2021 meeting.

 A: Yes.
-The board approved changes at the September 10 board meeting, and the updated policy is on the website: https://www.cu.edu/regents/policy/3
+The board, after engaging in the standard university policy change process, approved changes at the September 10 board meeting, and the updated policy is on the website: https://www.cu.edu/regents/policy/3

 Q: Who chairs the search committee?